ichiaohsu/gCal-Uploader/README.md

 To use this page is quite simple.
 You can follow the steps as below:

-1. Select a excel file written in special format in your explorer
+1. Select an excel file written in special format in your explorer
 2. Drag it to the drop zone and drop it.
 3. A month selector and a member selector would show up.
 Select the month and member you want to upload
 4. Press Insert button